anywhichway/reasondb/README.md

 5) Minimize memory usage by large result sets.

 6) Simplify initial development by eliminating the need to make decisions about indexing and updating the database.
-(Don't worry, scaling back indexes or eliminating auto-updates are straight-forward to implement and should show up in v2.0).
+(Scaling back indexes or eliminating auto-updates are straight-forward to implement and should show up in v2.0).

 ### Indexes & Data Storage